hartwigmedical/pipeline5/README.md

 See the `backup_to_bucket.sh`, `create_custom_image.sh` and `promote_environment.sh` scripts in `cluster/images`

-### 3.6 Invocation
+### 3.6 Running Pv5

+#### 3.6.1 Docker Container

 Our build produces a Docker container that can be used to run the pipeline in production.
+You will need to use Docker's `pull` command to fetch the `hatwigmedicalfoundation/pipeline5` image.

+The pipeline requires some files to be accessible to run, namely the private key JSON file from GCP and the FASTQ sample files for the run.
+You will need to use one of the available mechanisms to make these files available to the container (`-v` to share a host-side directory with the container, a custom Dockerfile, etc) and possibly some overrides to the command line when you invoke the application.

+#### 3.6.2 Command-line Arguments

 Pv5 runs are controlled via command line arguments to the main program which can be used to override the defaults.
 A subset of the arguments are defaulted to empty because a useful default does not exist; a value will need to be explicitly specified for